sarahciston/codingcare/posts/guide.md

 For me, seeing students who thought they hated code return the next semester referring to themselves as coders—seeing them share projects that express a distinctive critical voice—affirms for me the importance of this kind of community and this combination of intersectional and interdisciplinary tactics for learning.
 And I’m starting to see the impacts it can have on their views of algorithmic systems and potential alternate futures.

->>ADRIENNE MARIE BROWN says: “Any meeting or gathering is a place to practice the future together in the most tangible ways”

 >>Since, as Kate Crawford argues, computational “ways of seeing depend on the twin moves of abstraction and extraction.
 But these logics can be challenged, just as systems that perpetuate oppression can be rejected.”